moryba/Predicting-the-prices-of-Fiat-500-with-Linear-Regression/README.md

 - age_in_days: age of the car in days

-- km: kilometers of the car
+- km: kilometres of the car

 - previous_owners: number of previous owners